Republicans lawmakers disrupt Democratic-led Trump impeachment inquiry

-WASHINGTON (Reuters) - Republican lawmakers, encouraged by President Donald Trump to get tougher in fighting the impeachment inquiry against him, on Wednesday disrupted the Democratic-led U.S. House of Representatives probe as a Pentagon official was about to testify.
+WASHINGTON (Reuters) - Republican lawmakers, encouraged by President Donald Trump to get tougher in fighting Democrats’ attempts to impeach him, on Wednesday disrupted the U.S. House of Representatives impeachment inquiry and prevented a Pentagon official from testifying.

-The Republicans stormed into a hearing room where Pentagon official Laura Cooper was due to testify behind closed doors, lawmakers and aides said.
+The Republicans stormed into a hearing room where Laura Cooper, the U.S. defense official who oversees Ukraine and Russia matters, was due to testify behind closed doors and began yelling, lawmakers and aides said.

+The impeachment inquiry focuses on Trump’s request for Ukraine to investigate a domestic rival - Democrat Joe Biden - for his personal political benefit.

-In a dramatic confrontation during an escalating impeachment probe, Capitol police were called in to clear the room and bring order, a Republican congressional aide said.
+In a dramatic confrontation during an escalating probe that threatens Trump’s presidency even as he seeks re-election next year, Capitol police were called in to clear the room and bring order, a Republican congressional aide said.

-The aide said the Republicans brought in cellphones to the room, a high-security facility where electronic devices are not allowed.
+A witness inside the room said the Republicans brought cellphones into the high-security facility where electronic devices are forbidden.

 “They’re freaked out.
 They’re trying to stop this investigation,” Democratic Representative Ted Lieu said.
 “They don’t want to hear from witness Cooper today.
 They know more facts are going to be delivered which are absolutely damning to the president of the United States.”

+The witness who saw the events said the Republican lawmakers pushed past Capitol Police personnel and started yelling, voicing their objections to decisions made by the Democratic leaders of the House to hold depositions in closed sessions and not release transcripts of the testimony.

+Republican Representative Matt Gaetz, an outspoken Trump supporter who led Wednesday’s action, had tried to enter the committee room last week but was turned away because he was not a member of any of the three committees leading the investigation.

 Democratic Representative Stephen Lynch, who is allowed to attend depositions as a member of House Oversight Committee, said Cooper did not testify.
 A House aide said the day’s impeachment-related proceedings were suspended for the time being.

-The impeachment inquiry, which threatens Trump’s presidency, focuses on his request for Ukraine to investigate a domestic rival - Democrat Joe Biden - for his personal political benefit.
+Democratic Representative Eric Swalwell told reporters that the Republicans had compromised a secure area of the Capitol, obstructing the impeachment inquiry and sought to intimidate a witness, but would not delay the impeachment probe overall.

+“We see this a an effort not only to intimidate this witness but also to intimidate future witnesses from coming forward.
+It’s not going to work,” Swalwell added.
+“We’re not going to be deterred,” Swalwell added.

-Cooper, the deputy assistant secretary of defense for Russia, Ukraine and Eurasia, earlier in the day arrived for testimony and was expected to face questions about Trump’s decision this year to withhold $391 million in security assistance to Ukraine approved by Congress to help deal with Russia-backed separatists.
+Cooper, the deputy assistant secretary of defense for Russia, Ukraine and Eurasia, earlier in the day arrived for testimony and was expected to face questions about Trump’s decision this year to withhold $391 million in security assistance to Ukraine approved by Congress.

-In testimony on Tuesday before the three House committees leading the inquiry, William Taylor, the top U.S. diplomat in Ukraine, said Trump had made the aid contingent on Ukraine publicly announcing it would conduct politically motivated investigations the president demanded.
+In testimony to the inquiry on Tuesday, William Taylor, the top U.S. diplomat in Ukraine, said Trump had made the aid contingent on Ukraine announcing it would conduct politically motivated investigations the president demanded.

-Democratic Representative Gerry Connolly said some Republicans had yelled in the room.
-Republican Representative Matt Gaetz, an outspoken Trump supporter who led Wednesday’s action, had tried to enter the committee room last week but was turned away because he was not a member of any of the three leading the investigation.

 Trump on Monday told reporters that “Republicans have to get tougher and fight” the impeachment, saying the Democrats “vicious and they stick together.”

 “It never ends.
 The Do Nothing Dems are terrible!”
-Trump wrote on Twitter on Wednesday, later adding their “case is DEAD!”
+Trump wrote on Twitter earlier on Wednesday, later adding their “case is DEAD!”

 Before the hearing room was stormed, dozens of House Republicans appeared before reporters with some denouncing the impeachment process run by Democrats as a “joke,” a “railroad job,” a “charade” and “Soviet-style.”
 They complained that testimony was being taken privately rather than in public hearings and that the House did not hold a vote formally authorizing the investigation.